remoteintech/remote-jobs/company-profiles/donut.md

 ## Company blurb

-Donut App is an online platform that is simple to use, save digital dollar and secure way earn 6% APY with DeFi.
+Donut App is an online platform that is simple to use, save digital dollar and secure way earn with DeFi.

+Donut’s mission is to create a more inclusive financial world.

+Today, the cornerstones of financial security—buying a house or paying down student debt—are near-impossible.

+Our generation needs better tools to achieve financial independence, so we created the easiest way to grow your wealth with DeFi.

 ## Company size